jeffreytjs/zb4171-AWS-batch-tutorial/docs/index.md

 ```
 In my case, `aws s3 sync iss/formatted/ s3://zb4171-2020/Group2/formatted`

-What you should see on the command line:
+What you should see on the command line:<br>
 ![cli_synced](images/cli_synced.png)

-What you should see on the [AWS S3 Bucket](https://s3.console.aws.amazon.com/s3/buckets/):
+What you should see on the [AWS S3 Bucket](https://s3.console.aws.amazon.com/s3/buckets/):<br>
 ![aws_console_bucket](images/aws_console_bucket.png)

 ## Configuring IAM roles, creating compute engine and creating job queue